Deforestation in Indonesia is a complex process ongoing since at least 50 years, at the crossroads of economical, political and society issues.

 Reducing pressure on land by increasing yield

-The Indonesian government expect smallholders to boost their productivity through better-quality seeds, standard compliant fertilizers and best farming practices.
+The Indonesian government expect smallholders to boost their productivity through better-quality seeds, standard compliant fertilizers and training to best farming practices.

 But this is not something that can be done instantly.
 An oil palm plantation is a 25 years venture that is not immediately profitable.
 Seedlings become fruit-bearing trees after 3 years and reach their peak productivity 10 years after planting.
 Cutting down young trees even to replace them would be financially disastrous for farmers.